pa11y/pa11y-ci/README.md

 }
 ```

-**Note**: Specifying the CLI `--reporter` option will override any reporters specified in the config file.
+**Note**: Specifying the `--reporter` option on the command line will override any reporters specified in the config file.

 ### Reporter options

-Reporters can be configured, when supported, by settings the reporter as an array with its options as the second item:
+To configure a reporter, set it as an array and include the options as the second item:

 ```json
 {